syntex82/WordPress-Node/README.md

 <div align="center">

-**Deploy WordPress Node CMS to Render.com with automatic builds from GitHub!**
+**Deploy NodePress CMS to Render.com with automatic builds from GitHub!**

 </div>